Let’s end the confusion on what “restaurant management software” really means.

-- overall growth or decline of the restaurant
+- Overall growth or decline of the business

-- variations between forecast and actual restaurant sales in previous periods
+- Variations between forecast and actual sales in previous periods

-- any event that impacts restaurant traffic (holidays, local events, and even weather conditions.)
+- Any event that impacts traffic (holidays, local events, and even weather conditions.)

 Effective forecasting is more about flexibility than sheer volume of data.
 Sales can be influenced by different variables in each restaurant.
 Before working its algorithmic magic, the ideal forecasting solution will allow you to cherry pick those that make sense for your business.

 We already know that consistency is a critical component of meal preparation.
-Most of your restaurant’s operations require consistency.
+Most of your operations require consistency.
 Applying the same rules every time will help keep costs low and allow your brand to maintain the quality experience they have come to expect.
-Restaurant management solutions will help provide the operational consistency your restaurant needs.
+Operations solutions will help provide the operational consistency your restaurant needs.

-In this case, restaurant management software will allow you to:
+In this case, a quality platform will allow you to:

-- gain flexibility so you can account for local differences in restaurants you manage
+- Gain flexibility so you can account for local differences in locations you manage

 Saving small percentages on food and labor costs can have a tremendous financial impact, especially at large chains.
 If a 20-restaurant chain with sales of $20M per year can reduce food or labor costs by 2% of total revenue, it will increase annual profits by $400K without needing a single extra customer to come through its front door.